-We encourage public participation in the Oversight Process.
-If you are interested in participating in this process, or in reading more on activities within a specific state/tribe, please select it from the list below.
-You will then be directed to the specific OSMRE Regional/Field Office responsible for oversight in that state/tribe.
+We encourage public participation in the oversight process.
+If you are interested in participating in this process within a specific State or Tribe, please select it from the list below.
+You will then be directed to the specific OSMRE Regional or Field Office responsible for oversight in that State or Tribe.

 Oversight Guidance Documents

-- Directive REG-8: Oversight of State Regulatory Programs
+- Directive REG-8: Oversight of State and Tribal Regulatory Programs

 - Directive AML-22: Evaluation of State and Tribal AML Programs